 The country contains one of the world's largest remaining areas of tropical rainforest, home to 8% of the world's biodiversity.

 In order to benefit from this initiative, CLOs register their Incorporated Land Groups (ILGs).
-The T4G system creates a ledger (database) of ILGs in PNG for the purpose of developing a compensation mechanism.
+The T4G ecosystem creates a ledger (database) of ILGs for the purpose of developing a compensation mechanism.